 If you encounter websites impersonating Ohmyfin or misusing our brand, please report them to us at ohmyfin.org/contacts.
 We take reports of brand impersonation seriously and will pursue appropriate legal action.

-A formal cease-and-desist notice has been served upon the parties identified as the source of these defamatory publications.
-Any continued publication, reproduction, or dissemination of these false claims will be treated as wilful defamation and may result in aggravated proceedings.
+A formal cease-and-desist notice and legal claim for defamation has been served upon the parties identified as the source of the false publications.
+Continued publication, reproduction, forwarding, or linking of these false statements will constitute wilful defamation and will result in aggravated proceedings including but not limited to: